 This Standard becomes operative for financial statements covering periods beginning on or after 1 January 2012.
+Earlier application is encouraged.
+If an entity applies this Standard for a period beginning before 1 January 2012, it shall disclose that fact.

-Illustrative examples
+Appendix Illustrative examples

-These illustrative examples accompany, but are not part of, LKAS 11.
+This appendix accompanies, but is not part of, LKAS 11.